Student Handbook

 Code

 The College considers the behavior described in the following subsections as inappropriate and in opposition to the values of the College community.
-These responsibilities apply to all students including continuing education.
-The College encourages and expects students, faculty, and staff to engage as active bystanders and report to College officials incidents that involve the following behaviors.
-Any student found to have violated or to have attempted to violate the following responsibilities may be subject to the conditions, restrictions, and outcomes outlined in SP 4-30a, Student Behavior Expectations and Responsibilities Resolution Procedure.
+These conduct provisions apply to all students as defined in Appendix B of System Procedure 4-30a.
+The College encourages and expects students, faculty, and staff to engage as active bystanders and report to College officials incidents that involve the following conduct.
+Any student found to have engaged in or to have attempted to engage in the following conduct may be subject to the conditions, restrictions, and outcomes outlined in SP 4-30a, Student Behavior Expectations and Responsibilities Resolution Procedure.

 The following section is organized alphabetically by violation followed by an explanation.